Cort v. Ash: Background

 Defendant/petitioner Stewart S. Cort, chairman of the board of directors of Bethlehem Steel Corporation, published a series of political advertisements in nineteen local newspapers where the company had plants, as well as several national publications (including Time, Newsweek, and U.S. News & World Report).
 The advertisements were in support of the business community, asserting that an allegation (supposedly made by 1972 Presidential candidate George McGovern) that big business was not paying its fair share of taxes was untrue, and suggesting that people mobilize "truth squads" to spread this idea.
 The funding for these ads came from Bethlehem's general corporate funds.

 The plaintiff/respondent was a shareholder of Bethlehem, and a qualified voter.
 He sued in the United States District Court for the Eastern District of Pennsylvania, on behalf of both himself and the corporation (a derivative suit).
 He sued under both (a criminal statute forbidding corporations from making contributions or expenditures in connection with Presidential elections repealed by the 1976 amendments to the Federal Election Campaign Act), and the corporate law of the state of Delaware.
 He then amended his complaint to drop the state law claim, after he declined to post $35,000 in security for expenses in order to proceed with the claim.

 The District Court held that the criminal penalties of the federal statute did not include any private cause of action, and granted summary judgment for the defendant.
 The plaintiff appealed.
 The United States Court of Appeals for the Third Circuit reversed, holding that "a private cause of action, whether brought by a citizen to secure injunctive relief or by a stockholder to secure injunctive or derivative damage relief is proper to remedy a violation of §610".

-Question

-Could the court properly assume a private cause of action for damages against corporate directors under 18 U.S.C. § 610?
+The case was appealed again to the Supreme Court, which took the case to answer this question: "Could the court properly assume a private cause of action for damages against corporate directors under 18 U.S.C. § 610?"